gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: penalized_estimator

-        This option includes deviations of the estimated parameters from the prior mean as additional moment restrictions and weighs them by their prior precision.
+        This option includes deviations of the estimated parameters from the prior mean as additional moment restrictions and weights them by their prior precision.
         Default: not set.

     .. option:: weighting_matrix = ['WM1','WM2',...,'WMn']

        Determines the weighting matrix used at each estimation stage.
-Note that this defines the number of stages, i.e. ``weighting_matrix = ['DIAGONAL','DIAGONAL','OPTIMAL']`` performs a three-stage estimation.
+The number of elements will define the number of stages, i.e. ``weighting_matrix = ['DIAGONAL','DIAGONAL','OPTIMAL']`` performs a three-stage estimation.
 Possible values for ``WM`` are:

            ``IDENTITY_MATRIX``